The Cottingley Fairies: An Innocent Hoax

 Elsie and Frances died two years apart in 1986 and 1988.

 Hollywood descended on Cottingley for a 1997 film starring, rather incongruously, Harvey Keitel.
 There are still, despite the confessions, plenty of believers still out there.
 Including modern-day theosophists and those inevitable conspiracy theorists who believe the confessions are fake.
 They’re all right there on YouTube should you care to look.
 A nineties auction of the original glass negatives sold for £6,000.

 Yes, for certain, the fairytale lives on.

-So, if on certain sunlight-dappled days you chance upon a small stream with the sunlight glinting through the leaves, with dandelion florets dancing and reflecting across the water, spare a thought for the wide eyes of childhood and how they, just might, see things a little bit differently.
+So, if on certain sunlight-dappled days you come upon a small stream with the sunlight glinting through the leaves and with dandelion florets dancing and reflecting across the water, spare a thought for the wide eyes of childhood and how they, just might, see things a little bit differently.